NOAA Uncrewed Surface Vehicle

 In 2021, one saildrone was directed through the eyewall of category-4 Hurricane Sam, measured waves of up to 27.5 m (90 ft) and near-surface winds of 55 m/s (125 mph), and recorded this video:

 Additionally, saildrones and ocean gliders have been coordinated to take simultaneous measurements of the upper ocean and surface ocean-atmosphere conditions.
-Since 2021, saildrones have observed 14 tropical cyclones including hurricanes 31 times.
+Since 2021, saildrones have observed 16 tropical cyclones, including 13 hurricanes.
+They have measured sustained tropical storm-force winds (34+ kt) 42 times and hurricane-force winds (64+ kt) 7 times.

 Journal publications based on the data from the saildrone missions of observing hurricanes are available here, and mission data are publicly available here.

-This project is supported by NOAA's Office of Oceanic and Atmospheric Research (OAR), Office of Marine and Aviation Operations (OMAO), and Weather Program Office (WPO) in collaboration with Saildrone, Inc.
+This project has been supported by NOAA's Office of Marine and Aviation Operations (OMAO) Uncrewed Systems Operations Center (UxSOC), Office of Oceanic and Atmospheric Research (OAR), and Weather Program Office (WPO).